matthewmueller/jsonc/README.md

 The specific changes were:

-- Adding a `,` on the last field of an object or array
+- Does not add a trailing comma `,` on the last field of an object or array
 - Switches to using two spaces for indentation instead of tabs
-- Removes object value alignment
+- Removes Go-style field alignment

 ## Usage in VSCode